 Table 1.3.
-Summary of the key sources of activity data for estimating GHG emissions and removals
+Summary of the key sources of activity data for estimating GHG emissions and

-Name of the data source Name of the activity data State Statistics Service Amount of fuel consumed. of Ukraine Calorific value of the key fuels.
+Name of the data source Name of the activity data State Statistics Service of Ukraine Amount of fuel consumed.
+Calorific value of the key fuels.
 Volume of production, import, export, and changes in fuel stocks.
 Volume of oil and natural gas transportation through main oil and gas pipelines.
 Production, import, and export of industrial products.
-Use of limestone in agriculture and for production of sugar, soda, and cement.
-Iron consumption for steel industry.
-Livestock by species and sex and age groups in agricultural enterprises and households by re- gions.
+Livestock by species and sex and age groups in agricultural enterprises and households by regions.
 Consumption of feed by cows, gender and bulls, and other cattle in agricultural enterprises and households in Ukraine by regions.
 Milk yield of cows and sheep.
 Amount of wool produced per sheep.
 Gross harvesting, yield, and total harvested area of agricultural crops.
 Amount of nitrogen and organic fertilizers applied into the soil in Ukraine by regions.
 Grouping of agricultural enterprises by presence of livestock.
-Volumes of non-energy peat production for agriculture.
-Volume of timber harvesting, production, import, and export.
-Harvesting area in forestry (including harvesting types according to their destination by re- gions).
-Fire areas and consequently damaged wood in the forests of Ukraine.
-Number of total and urban populations.
-Information about the total area of forests and areas covered with forest vegetation in Ukraine.
-Amount of 1st - 4th class of hazard waste, including industrial organic waste at solid munici- pal waste landfills.
+Volume of timber harvesting.
+Production, import, and export of harvested wood products Disturbance areas in the forests of Ukraine.
+Statistical reporting form No. 1 - waste "Waste Management" (amount of 1st - 4th class of hazard waste, including industrial organic waste at solid municipal waste landfills).
 Average annual consumption of food products by population of Ukraine.
-Ministry of Energy and Coal Industry of Technical and economic indicators of CHP operation.
-Ukraine Information about the coal industry of Ukraine.
-Information about the oil and gas system of Ukraine.
-Production, import, and export of industrial products. of Public Corporate Rights and Property Data of carbon content in coke, pig iron, and steel.
-Ministry of Agrarian Policy and Food of Information on the volumes of activities performed during the period starting from 1990, Ukraine which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol Ministry of Defense of Ukraine Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
-Information on fuel consumption for the needs of the Ministry of Defense.
-State Emergency Service of Ukraine Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
-Industrial enterprises Data of chemical, metallurgy, cement, ceramics, glass production, as well as data on use of hydrofluorocarbons and sulfur hexafluoride.
-Ministry of Regional Development, Con- Data on the volume of solid municipal waste delivered to landfill. struction, and Communal Living of Structure of Municipal Solid Waste management.
-Ukraine Information on the status of sanitary treatment of settlements.
-0 Volumes of fuel consumption by the municipal sector.
-State Water Resources Agency of Ukraine Data on volumes of wastewater locally treated by industries.
-Data on volumes of household wastewater.
-Sewage sludge.
-Structure of wastewater treatment.
-G T Data on the area of cultivated peat soils.
-State Enterprise "Cherkassy State Re- Chemical production data search Institute for technical and economic information in chemical industry"
+Ministry of Energy and Environmental Information about the coal industry of Ukraine.
+Protection of Ukraine Information about the oil and gas system of Ukraine.
+Information on methane recovery from landfills.
+Information on the morphology and density of waste.
+Information on household wastewater.
+Information on the volumes of activities performed during the period starting from 1990, State Fiscal Service of Ukraine which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
+Imports and exports of products containing hydrofluorocarbons, perfluorocarbons and State Fiscal Service of Ukraine sulfur hexafluoride.
+State Institution "Center of medical sta- Information on the number of surgeries performed in Ukraine. tistics of Ministry of health of Ukraine" information on the number of surgeries performed in Oktaine.
+Ministry of Defense of Ukraine Information on fuel consumption for the needs of the Ministry of Defense.
+Willistry of Defense of Oktaine Information on the volumes of activities performed during the period starting from 1990, which falls under the activities of paragraphs 3 and 4, Article 3 of Kyoto Protocol.
+Energy generation companies Technical and economic indicators of activity of condensing thermal power plants.
+JSC "Naftogaz of Ukraine" Information about the oil and gas system of Ukraine.
+Ukrainian State Air Traffic Services Aircraft departures information (database).
+Enterprise (SE "Ukraeroruh") Amerian departures information (database).
+Industrial enterprises Data of mineral, chemical and metallurgy, cement, ceramics, glass production, as well as maagama chichbiises Data of inflorar, cheffical and inclaiming, coment, ceramics, glass production, as well as